Heritage America

 Conclusion: On Becoming American

 These traits are what constitute Heritage America.
 You might formally be an American citizen by birth or naturalization, but unless you understand these deeply-rooted and traditional aspects of American identity, you cannot be a Heritage American—a true American.
 Nor is it the case that one can merely pay lip service to these ideals.
 Instead, what is outlined above is a description of a tangible way of life.
 Because Heritage America is a habit of living, those outside the tradition can be grafted in.
-The concept of engrafting—of adopting and integrating into the truck of a tree branches that are foreign to it such that what was once separate becomes one—is the best way to think about becoming a Heritage American if you are not one currently.
+The concept of engrafting—of adopting and integrating into the trunk of a tree branches that are foreign to it such that what was once separate becomes one—is the best way to think about becoming a Heritage American if you are not one currently.
 It is a particular way of life that is proud and exclusive, but it is welcoming to those who want to live in this manner.

 In closing, two major questions may arise.
 First, can black Americans be Heritage Americans?
 And second, can non-Christians be Heritage Americans?
 The answer to the first is an unqualifiable yes.
 The answer to the second is a conditional yes.
 Black Americans have ancestral roots that go back to the beginning of the American colonies as well as collective memories from every period of American history.
 Black Americans speak English, even if in distinctive and sub-cultural dialects; they have historically been Christians, and in a tragic way, they have a relationship to America’s land unlike anyone else.
 Even though blacks were historically denied liberty, equality under the law, and participation in government, they have slowly been accorded these rights and privileges.
 I consider black Americans to be Heritage Americans.